hindu-comm/weblogs/manasataramgini/2016/03/2016-03-13_some-notes-on-the-heathen-lithuania-and-its-demise.md

 situation\].
 Even as the Christians thought the fall of Lithuania to Abrahamism was at hand, the heathens regrouped and lead a major counter-attack the next year.
-Strengthened by Mongol Bauddha-s and shamanists fleeing from the Golden Horde they were able to route the Polish crusaders and reconquer the territories they had taken and further expand into the Rus land.
+Strengthened by Mongol Bauddha-s and shamanists fleeing from the Golden Horde they were able toroute the Polish crusaders and reconquer the territories they had taken and further expand into the Rus land.
 By 1352 CE the Lithuanian heathens invaded the Polish-held Galich in southwest Rus and captured several